 Students may also choose to specialise in the legal (BSB31007) or medical (BSB31107) fields.

-Upon completion of the Certificate III in Business Administration, graduates can apply for roles such as:
+Upon successful completion of the Certificate III in Business Administration, graduates can apply for roles such as:

 - Accounts clerk